-OBJECTIVE 3: Thurston County should identify areas of increased hazard and climate impacts, develop mitigation strategies, implement such strategies to reduce repetitive losses.
+OBJECTIVE A: Thurston County should identify areas of increased hazard impacts, develop mitigation strategies, and implement such strategies to reduce repetitive losses.

-- 1. Create hazard recovery plans and prioritize the restoration of vital public safety facilities and other essential community assets (e.g., hospitals and major bridges). - 2.
-Pursue funding to implement highest priority actions identified in the adopted Hazards Mitigation Plan for the Thurston Region. - 3.
-Factor climate impacts into the planning of operations and the coordination of disaster response and recovery activities among first-responders, including public health, law enforcement, fire, and emergency medical services personnel. - 4.
-Develop and implement a comprehensive drought-response strategy that sets action levels for different drought stages. - 5.
-Evaluate and secure sustained funding to restore and protect riparian vegetation along freshwater and marine shorelines. - 6.
-Increase funding, education, and incentives for private landowners to manage lands in ways that enhance ecological and economic resilience (e.g., protecting and restoring forests, prairies, and shoreline/riparian areas). - 7.
-Incorporate projected sea-level rise and flooding information into the designation of regulatory hazard areas.
+- 1. The county should create hazard recovery plans and prioritize the restoration of vital public safety facilities and other essential community assets (e.g., hospitals and major bridges). - 2.
+The county should pursue funding to implement highest priority actions identified in the adopted Hazards Mitigation Plan for the Thurston Region. - 3.
+The county should develop and implement a comprehensive drought-response strategy that sets action levels for different drought stages. - 4.
+The county should evaluate and secure sustained funding to restore and protect riparian vegetation along freshwater and marine shorelines. - 5.
+The county should increase funding, education, and incentives for private landowners to manage lands in ways that enhance ecological and economic resilience (e.g., protecting and restoring forests, prairies, and shoreline/riparian areas). - 6.
+The county should incorporate projected sea-level rise and flooding information into the designation of regulatory hazard areas. - 7.
+The county should enforce required provisions for fire safety under the Wildland Urban Interface Code, as adopted into the State Building Code.